“One of the best bassoonists of her generation”

 Breaking new ground – experimentation

-An artist residency Ensemble Evolution (June - July 2019) at the Banff Centre for Arts and Creativity, Canada, led by Claire Chase and Steven Schick, saw her taking more creative risks and breaking new ground.
-At Banff, she performed contemporary works by prolific American composers Alvin Lucier and George Lewis.
-She mentored with cellist Katinka Kleijn and several members of the International Contemporary Ensemble.
+Her participation in an artist residency Ensemble Evolution (June - July 2019) at the Banff Centre for Arts and Creativity, Canada, led by Claire Chase and Steven Schick, saw her taking more creative risks and breaking new ground.
+At Banff, she performed contemporary works by prolific American composers Alvin Lucier and George Lewis and mentored with cellist Katinka Kleijn and several members of the International Contemporary Ensemble.

 She commissioned Canadian composer Gabo Champagne to write a special multi-disciplinary piece Ten Days at a Traffic Light.
 Freely inspired by her life story, it was premiered on 20 Oct 2019 at her solo concert to premiere her debut album, The Night Garden.

-Curious about her Indian heritage, Jo Anne has long explored Indian classical music, studying Indian rhythm (Konnakol) and incorporates improvisation into her classical performances.
+Curious about her Indian heritage, Jo Anne has explored Indian classical music, studying Indian rhythm (Konnakol) and incorporates improvisation into her performances and recordings.
 Apart from the bassoon, some of her favourite instruments are the handpan, cello, violin and sitar, and her favourite composer is Bach.

 Jo Anne is a passionate educator and runs a private teaching studio (bassoon and piano).
 She has coached and prepared many of her secondary and pre-college band students for Singapore Youth Festival Band competitions, auditions and concerts.
-She re-joins SIM University-University at Buffalo, Singapore as an Adjunct Lecturer in the Spring Semester 2020.
+She has been re-invited to lecture as an Adjunct Lecturer at SIM University-University at Buffalo, Singapore.

 Supporting social causes